Sumboard

 Market trends suggest Recharts tends to have faster time-to-first-chart for teams new to React charting.
 Teams get working visualizations faster because the API matches React mental models.

 Victory requires learning Victory's way of doing things.
-That's not bad—it's a trade-off.
+That's not bad.
+It's a trade-off.
 More control means more concepts to learn.

 For teams following our React charting libraries guide, the learning curve difference is notable.
 Based on industry feedback, developers comfortable with React can be productive with Recharts quickly, while Victory's additional patterns require more onboarding time.
 Both libraries support standard chart types like line, bar, and area charts out of the box.